groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 .unformat div

 Unformat the diversion div.
-Unlike asciify, unformat handles
+Unlike asciify, "unformat" handles

 only tabs and spaces between words, the latter usually arising

 from spaces or newlines in the input.
-Tabs are treated as input
+Tabs are treated as

-size, space width, and so on) is retained.
+type size, space width, and so on) is retained.

-those set by the ch, wh, and dt requests.
+omitted.
+Vertical position traps are those set by the ch, wh,

 .warn [n]

-in section "Warnings" of troff(1).
-For example, ".warn 0"
+"Warnings" of troff(1).
+For example, ".warn 0" disables all

-warning categories are enabled.
+categories are enabled.

-.warnscale si
+.warnscale scaling-unit

-.while cond-expr anything
+.while cond-expr input

 Evaluate the conditional expression cond-expr, and repeatedly

-anything, which is often a conditional block, is referred to as
+input, which is often a conditional block, is referred to as

-the while request's body.
+the "while" request's body.

-often better solution--and one that is more portable, since AT&T
+"while" body again.
+An often better solution--and one that is

-To prevent infinite loops, the default number of available
+limits the default number of available recursion levels to

-slimit register.
 See section "Debugging" below.

-If a while body begins with a conditional block, its closing
+If a "while" body begins with a conditional block, its closing

 brace must end an input line.

-control.
+of control.

-.write stream anything
+.write stream [["]character-sequence]

-.writec stream anything
+.writec stream [["]character-sequence]

 .writem stream name